Ricky6333/Greedy-Snake-with-Gesture-Recognition/ReadMe.txt

+the little game made by pygame & pytorch...

 Hand_data.zip    : gesture data~
 OpenCv_img.ipynb : You can use this code to Add the image. make_csv.ipynb   : You can use this code to make the csv file ( data_site , label)